aimbou1/music-portfolio/music.md

 ---
 layout: page
 title: Music
-description: Perusal scores and sample recordings of my works are available by request.
-Please contact me if you would like to perform something listed here.
+description: Perusal scores and sample recordings of works are not my own available by request.
+Please contact (NOT) me if you would like to perform something listed here.
 summary: Perusal scores and sample recordings are available by request.
 Please contact me if you would like to perform something listed here.
 featured-img:
 permalink: /music/